I think we can all agree on one thing: letting go is not easy.

 That’s right.
 Those big, smelly, sometimes-cumbersom, sometimes-distructive, sometimes-spook-for-no-reason animals.
 Specifically my Thoroughbred, Malcolm.

 No, he hasn’t passed away.
-But between my two littles, being a wife and getting this wellness-and-writing-thing off the ground, working toward a riding career simply isn’t practical at the moment.
+But between my two littles, being a wife and getting this writing thing off the ground, working toward a riding career simply isn’t practical at the moment.
 And since I haven’t been consistently riding recently because, hello, having a baby! my husband and I decided to try leasing Malcolm out for a year.
 And that’s what we’ve done.

 But I feel a little dead inside.
 So much of me is tied up in that big brute – my biggest of big and deepest of deep dreams revolve around riding.
 And in this phase of mom-life, getting out to the barn has been my main outlet.
 It’s the last place I felt like “me.”
 So not being able to get my hands dirty, maybe pull a muscle or two and sweat from a good ride, well… it’s an ever-present, cold-numb kind of agony.